AskBlockchain/axelar-crosschain-gas-abstraction/README.md

 - For General Message Passing (`callContract` and `callContractWithToken`), a chain-agnostic gas-relaying service is implemented to accept gas payments from users on the source chain in its native currency.

 ### Interchain Token Transfers
 The Interchain Token Service (ITS) allows ERC-20 tokens to be available on multiple blockchains.
 It preserves native token qualities while enabling easy management of token features and supply.
+The interchainTransfer()` function sends a cross-chain transfer via the Interchain Token Service.
 Interchain Tokens run on open-source code via smart contracts on a public blockchain secured by a dynamic validator set.
 With ITS, you can have multiple blockchains with canonical versions of your token that all share a single EVM address.
 You can either create new Interchain Tokens from scratch or update tokens that already exist on a supported blockchain.